utz82/scm2wiki/README.md

 There is also some limited support for simple type annotations, including [typed records](https://wiki.call-cc.org/eggref/5/typed-records).
 However, this feature is not yet complete.

 For svnwiki output, scm2wiki translates Markdown text.
-However, translation is limited and does not yet support lists, plain hyperlinks, inline images, and formatting in tables.
+However, translation is limited and does not yet support lists.

 ### Usage